Your area Not set — showing everywhere

 01

-Board position: The board acknowledged the comment but did not engage in a substantive discussion regarding policy changes or the potential for oversight gaps.
+Board position: The board acknowledged the comment but took no substantive action or commitment to review the ordinance.

 medium concern